 And, because they get priced once daily at the close of the trading day, funds aren't flexible enough for investors who wish to take advantage of short-term dips and spikes in the market through intraday trading.

-ETFs, which track the performance of a stock or bond index, are much like index funds, with a bit more bling.
+ETFs, most of which track the performance of a stock or bond index, are much like index funds, with a bit more bling.

 Offering broad market exposure, tax efficiency and lower operating costs, they are designed to pick up where mutual funds leave off.

-"One of the chief benefits of the ETF is that they tend to be significantly cheaper than conventional mutual funds," says Sonya Morris, editor of Morningstar ETFInvestor, though some index funds offer competitive expense ratios, she adds.
+"One of the chief benefits of the ETF is that they tend to be significantly cheaper than conventional mutual funds," says Sonya Morris, managing director at Harbor Capital Advisors, though some index funds offer competitive expense ratios, she adds.

 ETFs are baskets of securities bought and sold on an exchange, not unlike individual securities.

-ETF prices fluctuate real-time throughout the day, making them well-suited for individual investors engaged in intraday trading.
+ETF prices fluctuate in real time throughout the day, making them well-suited for individual investors engaged in intraday trading.

 They can also be bought on margin -- using borrowed money -- and sold short for those betting on a market slide.